Skip to content

 Python is supported on ARCHER2 both for running intensive parallel jobs and also as an analysis tool.
 This section describes how to use Python in either of these scenarios.

-The Python installations on ARCHER2 contain some of the most commonly used modules.
-If you wish to install additional Python modules, we recommend that you use the pip command after loading the cray-python module.
-This is described in more detail below.
+The Python installations on ARCHER2 contain some of the most commonly used packages.
+If you wish to install additional Python packages, we recommend that you use the pip command, see the section entitled Installing your own Python packages (with pip).

 Important